encode/httpx/docs/advanced.md

 configuration here is the maximum number of allowable connections in the connection pool, which is configured by the `pool_limits`.

-You can configure the timeout behavior for any of these values...
+You can configure the timeout behaviour for any of these values...

 ```python
 # Use a 60s timeout for connecting, and a 10s timeout elsewhere.